 - Postgraduate Certificate in Law (PCLL), The Chinese University of Hong Kong

 - Juris Doctor (JD), The Chinese University of Hong Kong

 – Sole recipient of JSM Prize in Jurisprudence

 – International Criminal Court Moot at the Hague

 - Chinese (Mandarin) Language Program, Tsinghua University, Beijing

 - BA (English and History) (Hons.), The University of York, United Kingdom

 - ACF v SJF (formerly known as SJJ) HKFC 144.
-Represented the successful respondent wife in an application for maintenance pending suit.
+Represented the successful respondent wife in a maintenance pending suit application.

 - IDC v SSA HKFC 255.
 Appeared for the successful applicant seeking litigation funding under the Guardianship of Minors Ordinance (Cap.13)

 - C v F FCMC 5954/2012.
-Appeared for the successful respondent in securing an ex-parte injunction (and its continuation) and opposing a leave to appeal application
+Appeared for the successful respondent in securing an ex-parte injunction (and its continuation) and opposing leave to appeal.

-- AK v MYNT HKFC62.
-Secured an ex parte injunction (and its continuation) for approximately HK$62 million.
-Represented the successful petitioner in opposing leave to appeal the same, lead by Mr. John Scott SC
+- K v MYNT HKFC62: Secured ex parte injunction (and its continuation) for HK$62 million.
+Represented the successful petitioner in opposing leave to appeal the same, led by Mr. John Scott SC.